 How do you go about making the application process successful?

 There is no shortcut or simple way to making a successful application.
 All you do is read the immigration website thoroughly for the all the required paperwork.
 Then you follow all the guidelines and paperwork to the letter.
 Make sure you don’t overlook anything.
 Any mistake is just an excuse for them to deny your application.
 They aren’t very lenient.

-Most common requirements include return flights, a certain set of money in your bank accounts for a period of time and hotel bookings.
-Websites like booking.com allow hotel bookings with no fees and allow cancellations till the last minute.
-If you are in England and planning to travel to the EU, then bus tickets are the cheapest option for showing return tickets, you can book some as low as 10 GBP.
+Most common requirements include return flights, a certain [amount] of money in your bank accounts for a period of time, and hotel bookings.
+Websites like Booking.com allow hotel bookings with no fees and allow cancellations until the last minute.
+If you are in England and planning to travel to the EU, then bus tickets are the cheapest option for showing return tickets; you can book some as low as 10 GBP.
 We keep a separate account in which we keep a certain amount of money to show immigration officials that we have sufficient funds.

 Even if you meet all the necessary requirements and have all your paperwork ready, you should still be prepared to accept rejection.

 What countries are easier for Indians to get visas from?

 We can visit Bhutan and Nepal without a visa, as well as Sri Lanka, the Maldives, and Mauritius, and countries in Southeast Asia are fairly easy to travel to since most of them offer visas on arrival.
 Based on Internet research, countries in South and Central America also seem visa friendly for Indians.
 Having a UK, US, or Schengen [visa] is also helpful, as it makes us eligible for visas on arrival for certain other countries.
 (Having a UK visa allowed us to get a visa on arrival in Turkey.)